hostasoft/AaA/Privacy Policy.md

 ## Privacy Policy

-Hosta built the AaA app as a Free app.
+Hosta built this app as a Free app.
 This SERVICE is provided by Hosta at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.